Skip to content

 What?

-Bootsharp is a solution for building web applications, where domain is authored in .NET C# and is consumed by a standalone JavaScript or TypeScript project.
+Bootsharp is a solution for building web applications where the domain logic is authored in .NET C# and consumed by a standalone JavaScript or TypeScript project.

 Why?

 C# is a popular language for building maintainable software with complex domain logic, such as enterprise and financial applications.
-However, its frontend capabilities are lacking, especially compared to the web ecosystem.
+However, its frontend capabilities are lacking—especially when compared to the web ecosystem.

-Web platform is the industry-standard for building modern user interfaces.
-It has best in class tooling and frameworks, such as React ↗ and Svelte ↗ — allowing to build better frontends faster, compared to any other language/platform ecosystem.
+The web platform is the industry standard for building modern user interfaces.
+It offers best-in-class tooling and frameworks, such as React ↗ and Svelte ↗, enabling developers to build better frontends faster than with any other language or platform.

-In contrast to solutions like Blazor ↗, which attempt to bring the entire web platform inside .NET (effectively reversing natural workflow), Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build domain and UI layers under their natural ecosystems.
+In contrast to solutions like Blazor ↗, which attempt to bring the entire web platform into .NET (effectively reversing the natural workflow), Bootsharp facilitates high-level interoperation between C# and TypeScript.
+This allows you to build the domain and UI layers within their natural ecosystems.
+The project can then be published to the web or bundled as a native desktop or mobile application with Electron ↗ or Tauri ↗.

 How?

-Bootsharp installs as a NuGet package ↗ to the C# project dedicated for building the solution for web.
-It's specifically designed to not "leak" the dependency outside entry assembly of the web target, which is essential to keep the domain clean from any platform-specific details.
+Bootsharp is installed as a NuGet package ↗ into the C# project dedicated to building the solution for the web.
+It is specifically designed not to "leak" the dependency outside the entry assembly of the web target—essential for keeping the domain clean of any platform-specific details.

-While it's possible to author both export (C# -> JS) and import (C# <- JS) bindings via static methods, complex solutions will benefit from interface-based interop: simply feed Bootsharp C# interfaces describing export and import API surfaces, and it will automatically generate associated bindings and type declarations.
+While it's possible to author both export (C# → JS) and import (C# ← JS) bindings via static methods, complex solutions benefit from interface-based interop.
+Simply provide Bootsharp with C# interfaces describing the export and import API surfaces, and it will automatically generate the associated bindings and type declarations.

 cover

-Bootsharp will automatically build and bundle JavaScript package when publishing C# solution, as well as generate package.json, so that you can reference the whole C# solution as any other ES module in your web project.
+Bootsharp will automatically build and bundle the JavaScript package when publishing the C# solution, and generate a package.json, allowing you to reference the entire C# solution as any other ES module in your web project.

 jsonc